attractivechaos/klib/README.md

 implementations of similar algorithms or data structures in all programming languages, in terms of both speed and memory use.

+A new documentation is available [here](https://github.com/attractivechaos/klib) which includes most information in this README file.

 ####Common components

 * [khash.h][khash]: generic hash table based on [double hashing][2].